top of page

 Now,

-someone might think to ask, Am I saved even if I read another Bible version other than the King James Version?
+someone might think to ask, Am I saved even if I read another Bible translation other than the King James Version?

-If you seek truth and accuracy, then learn the history of your Bible, for not all Bibles are translated out of the same Manuscripts.
+If you seek truth and accuracy, then learn the history of your Bible; for I tell you, not all Bibles are translated from the same family line of manuscripts.

-By faith, I believe that God preserved His Holy Word in the King James Bible for the English speaking tongue."
+I believe the King James Bible to be a faithful translation for the English speaking tongue.

 ANTIOCH